track-asia/trackasia-native/platform/ios/platform/ios/CONTRIBUTING.md

 > **Warning**
 > This section is outdated.

-Translations of all the Mapbox GL Native SDKs are managed [in Transifex](https://www.transifex.com/mapbox/mapbox-gl-native/).
+Translations of all the Trackasia GL Native SDKs are managed [in Transifex](https://www.transifex.com/mapbox/mapbox-gl-native/).
 If your language already has a translation, feel free to complete or proofread it.
 Otherwise, please [request your language](https://www.transifex.com/mapbox/mapbox-gl-native/languages/).
 Note that we’re primarily interested in languages that iOS supports as system languages.

 Once you’ve finished translating the SDK into a new language in Transifex, perform these steps to make Xcode aware of the translation: